Nursing, M.S.N.

 Application Deadlines for the M.S.N. program by Track:

-Applicants for the FNP, PMC-FNP, PMHNP, and MW will receive priority consideration, with submission of completed applications and all required supporting materials by the priority deadlines of September 15th for the Spring semester and February 15th for the Fall semester.
+Deadlines for the FNP, Applicants for the FNP, PMC-FNP, PMHNP, and MW are February 15th for the fall semester and September 15th for the spring semesters.
 Completed applications submitted after the priority deadline will be considered on a case-by-case basis only if openings remain in these program tracks, but no later than December 1st for the Spring semester and August 1st for the Fall semester.
+Required for admission is an overall undergraduate GPA of 3.0 or greater on a 4.0 scale.

-* There is no PMC-PMHNP or PMC-MW through Marshall University with Shenandoah.
+* There is no Post Master Certificate-PMHNP or PMC-MW through Marshall University with Shenandoah.

 Program Requirements